Tes3awy/Cisco-DNA-Center-Device-List/README.md

 python cisco_dna_lab.py
 ```

-Voila!
-The xlsx file is automatically created for the devices on Cisco DNA Center AO Lab.
+Voila :sparkles:!
+The `xlsx` file is automagically created for the devices on Cisco DNA Center AO Lab.

-> The xlsx file opens immediately upon creation.
+> The `xlsx` file opens immediately upon creation.

 ## Collected Data from Response